jsontypedef/json-typedef-python/README.md

 def validate_untrusted(schema, data):
     schema.validate()

-    # You should tune maxDepth to be high enough that most legitimate schemas
+    # You should tune max_depth to be high enough that most legitimate schemas
     # evaluate without errors, but low enough that an attacker cannot cause a
     # denial of service attack.
     options = jtd.ValidationOptions(max_depth=32)